vishwa-glitch/Todo/README.md

 ---

 ### **4. Deployment**
 The application is deployed on **PythonAnywhere**.
-Access the live version [here](#).
+Access the live version [here](https://vishwa55.pythonanywhere.com/).

+Admin credentials:
+- Username: vishw
+- Password: vishwa123@
 ---

 ### **5. CI/CD Integration**
 This project uses **GitHub Actions** to automate:
 - Running unit, integration, and end-to-end tests on every commit.
 - Linting the codebase with Flake8 and formatting with Black to ensure PEP8 compliance.

----

-### **6. Features Implemented**:
-- **Task Management**:
-  - Add, update, delete, and retrieve tasks.
-  - Ensure tasks have timestamps, titles, descriptions, due dates, tags, and statuses.
-- **Validation**:
-  - Prevent invalid operations (e.g., due dates earlier than creation timestamps).
-  - Ensure uniqueness for multiple tags on the same task.
-- **Admin Interface**:
-  - Filter and manage tasks directly from Django Admin.
-- **Postman Collection**:
-  - A working Postman Collection is shared to test all APIs.

 ---